 The major initiatives (both past and present) and ongoing efforts of CZM’s Ocean Management Program are summarized below:

 - Massachusetts Ocean Management Plan - The 2008 Oceans Act required EEA to develop a comprehensive ocean management plan.
 On behalf of EEA, CZM led the planning process and development of the Massachusetts Ocean Management Plan and continues to manage plan implementation and revision efforts.
 On December 31, 2009, the Commonwealth’s first-ever Massachusetts Ocean Management Plan was released.
-The Oceans Act further requires EEA to review and update the plan at least once every five years and update it if necessary.
+The Oceans Act further requires EEA to review the plan at least once every five years and update it if necessary.
 On January 6, 2015, the first formal amendment of the original ocean plan was released.
 CZM is currently reviewing how the plan has been implemented over the last five years and whether changes need to be made to keep the plan current.

 - Massachusetts Ocean Management Initiative (2003-2004) - To examine evolving ocean uses and develop a comprehensive approach to managing ocean resources, the Massachusetts Ocean Management Task Force was launched in 2003 and charged with developing recommendations, which were released in the 2004 Waves of Change report.
 This effort, which was chaired and staffed by CZM, spurred the passage of the Oceans Act of 2008 and formed the foundation for the Massachusetts Ocean Management Plan and ongoing ocean mapping and management activities.

 - Seafloor and Habitat Mapping - Through its Seafloor Mapping Program, CZM maps the seafloor and collects data on the distribution and diversity of marine habitats and the animals and plants that depend on them.
-This information is used in a wide range of ocean planning and management activities—from identifying sensitive and unique resource areas for protection to improving permit decisions so that ocean projects avoid or minimize impacts to critical resources.
+This information is used in a wide range of ocean planning and management activities—from identifying special, sensitive, or unique resource areas for protection to improving permit decisions so that ocean projects avoid or minimize impacts to critical resources.

 - Massachusetts Ocean Resource Information System (MORIS) - This web-based coastal mapping tool provides detailed geographic data on Massachusetts ocean and coastal resources.
 Users can interactively view various data layers, create and share maps, and download the data for use in a Geographic Information System (GIS).
 All of the spatial data provided in the Massachusetts Ocean Management Plan are packaged separately on a MORIS: Massachusetts Ocean Management Plan Data page.